elsyifa/Data-Visualization/README.md

 In this section I will share about types of charts and when we use each those charts.

-So, please find my presentations :
+So, please find my presentations about data visualisation:

 a.
-Data Visualization,
+Data Visualization.pdf

 b.
-Data Visualization using Power BI,
+Data Visualization using Power BI.pdf

 c.
-Data Visualization using Tableau (using dummy data),
+Data Visualization using Tableau (using dummy data).pdf

 d.
-Data Visualization using YellowFin.
+Data Visualization using YellowFin.pdf

+All those files are uploaded in this repository